Drive a dog team to a remote aurora viewing camp north of Fairbanks.

 Alaska is famed for its wildly romantic landscapes.
 Picture giant mountains, endless valleys, powerful frozen rivers, sparkling meadows of snow, enchanting forests of birch and spruce – and you and your dog team traveling through it all.

 Pricing is all-inclusive.
-This means it includes travel to and from your hotel to Arctic Dog Adventure Co., meals, snacks, sleeping bags, pads, expedition gear + accommodations.
+This means it includes travel to and from your hotel to Arctic Dog Adventure Co., meals, snacks, sleeping bags, pads, cold weather gear + accommodations.

 AVAILABLE TO BOOK